danaikorre/dsmanufacturing.github.io/course_content_2021/session-1-2.md

 1. Discussion 1 (10 min)
      * ***In the main classroom***
-     - introduction to 3 different tools for visualising data
+     - introduction to different tools for visualising data

 1. Activity 1 (15 mins)
      * ***Individually***
-     - Using RAWGaphs and a tool of your choice
+     - Using [RAWGaphs](https://rawgraphs.io) or HighCharts ([online]http://editor.highcharts.com/full.html) or [download with non-commercial license](https://www.highcharts.com/blog/download/)) and another tool of your choice
          - select an aspect of the data you want to explore
              - where necessary reformat and/or restructure data for input
          - create 2 different charts in each tool that communicate the insight you derived